Boissise-le-Roi

-Boissise-le-Roi (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
+Boissise-le-Roi (/fr/; 'Boissise-the-King') is a commune in the Seine-et-Marne department in the Île-de-France region in northern France.
+It is on the left bank of the Seine, west of Melun.
 The church, the château and its park are listed monuments.

 Population

-The inhabitants are called Régiboissiens in French.
+The inhabitants are called Régiboissiens (masculine) and Régiboissiennes (feminine) in French.

+Transport

+Boissise-le-Roi station is served by RER D.

 Twin towns

 Boissise-le-Roi is twinned with: